graalvm/graalvm-demos/README.md

 # GraalVM Demos

 This repository collects demo applications and benchmarks written in Java, JavaScript, R, Ruby, and other JVM languages like Kotlin and Scala.
 These programs are illustrating diverse capabilities of [GraalVM](http://graalvm.org).

 ## Running

 Clone this repository.
-Every top level folder here contains a demo sources and the instructions on how to run that particular code are in its README.md.
+Every top level folder here contains demo sources and the instructions on how to run that particular code are in its README.md.

 In case you wish to run some of the examples (console-based, non-GUI) inside the confinement of a docker container, then please follow then after cloning the repo but before running any of the demos, please do the below: